 GROSS: Both if possible (laughter).
 Yeah.

-KERET: I want to say that, you know - that she said that, you know - that I tell stories as a way to make life more interesting.
-But I don't think that's true.
-I think that, you know - that even if she said, you'll never find a taxi, she wanted me to kiss her.
+KERET: I want to say that, you know - that she said that, you know - that I - that I tell stories as a way to make life more interesting, but I don't think that's true.
+I think that, you know, that even if she said, you'll never find a taxi, she wanted me to kiss her.
 I'm pretty certain of that.

 GROSS: I just want to end with one question about language.
 You write in Hebrew.
 Your new collection is translated into English, as well as other language.
 Can you give us an example of a sentence that you wrote in Hebrew that you wish we could read in Hebrew because it just doesn't translate that well?
 Maybe it's like an idiom or expression or slang that there's no English equivalent for?

-And at one certain point in history, you know, this kind of frozen language was put in the microwave of time, you know?
-And somebody pressed the button.
-And suddenly, people started speaking that language.
-So the effect was very strange because - let's say, if Abraham or Isaac would go in a taxi in Tel Aviv, they could actually communicate with the driver.
+And at one certain point in history, you know, this kind of frozen language was put in the microwave of the time, you know.
+And somebody pressed the button, and suddenly people started speaking that language.
+So the effect was very strange because - let's say, if Abram or Isaac would go in a taxi in Tel Aviv, they could actually communicate with the driver.
 And the same wouldn't be true for Shakespeare taking a cab in New York.
-But at the same time, there were 2000 years' worth of words that did not exist, you know - water faucet or microphone - all those kinds of things that people needed to say when they started using the language.
+But at the same time, there were 2000 years' worth of words that did not exist, you know - water faucet or a microphone - all those kinds of things that people needed to say when they started using the language.

 GROSS: Right (laughter).

-KERET: And the combination sounds very natural.
-That's the nature of the language.
-And I think that, also, this is the nature of Israel identity.
-We have this tension like we're ancient people but a new country.
-You know, we have many conservative and religious forces in our language and in our country.
-But we have also many strong liberal and cosmopolitan powers in it.
-And you can feel this tension with every sentence that you say.
-And this tension cannot be translated to any other language.
+KERET: The combination sounds very natural.
+That's the nature of the language, and I think that, also, this is the nature of Israel identity.
+We have this tension like we're ancient people, but a new country.
+You know, we have many conservative and religious forces in our language and in our country, but we have also many strong liberal and cosmopolitan powers in it.
+And you can feel this tension with every sentence that you say, and this tension cannot be translated to any other language.